RytisBnk/Realpro/README.md

 can be found [Here](http://webvaultwiki.com.au/Create-Mysql-Database-User-Phpmyadmin.ashx).
 Don't create any tables yet, that will be done through migrations. <br/>

-Once that is done, open up the .env file (located in realpro/app) and change DB_DATABASE, DB_USERNAME and DB_PASSWORD to match the values that you chose during database creation process. </br>
+Once that is done, open up the .env file (located in \realpro) and change DB_DATABASE, DB_USERNAME and DB_PASSWORD to match the values that you chose during database creation process. </br>

-To check if the database is connected open your browser and type http://localhost/realpro/app (link may differ depending on your repository folder name).
-If no error appears and you see the basic laravel page, it means the database was connected succesfully.
+To check if the database is connected open your browser and type http://localhost/realpro/ (link may differ depending on your repository folder name).
+If no error appears and you see the home page, it means the database was connected succesfully.
 If you see an error, check your .env file.

-Once the database is connected, navigate to realpro/app folder with cmd and run the following command:
+Once the database is connected, navigate to \realpro folder with cmd and run the following command:
 ```shell
 php artisan migrate
 ```